notaryproject/notation/specs/commandline/sign.md

 ### When to use OCI image manifest

 [Registry support][registry-support] lists registries with different compatibilities.
-For registries not supporting `OCI artifact manifest`, users can use flag `--image-spec v1.1-image` to sign artifacts stored in those registries.
+For registries not supporting `OCI artifact manifest`, users can use flag `--signature-manifest image` to sign artifacts stored in those registries.

-For registries not listed in the page, users can consider using flag `--image-spec v1.1-image` by checking the error message.
+For registries not listed in the page, users can consider using flag `--signature-manifest image` by checking the error message.
 Note that there is no deterministic way to determine whether a registry supports `OCI artifact manifest` or not.
 The error message is just for reference.
 The following response status contained in error messages MAY indicate that the registry doesn't support `OCI artifact manifest`:

 - Response status `400 BAD Request` with error code `MANIFEST_INVALID` or `UNSUPPORTED`